project-alice-assistant/ProjectAliceSkills/Tools/JsonValidator/README.md

 ## .install Installer Files
 All installer files have the same JSON Syntax, which is tested using the following JSON Schema [install-schema.json](https://github.com/project-alice-powered-by-snips/ProjectAliceModules/blob/master/Tools/JsonValidator/install-schema.json).

-Features:
-  dialogValidation:
-  - get all slots with values or don´t care from
-	- module
-	- core modules
-	- required modules
-  - get all slots from one file -> compare languages
-  - get all utterances stuff
-    - search duplicates